IPB

 move.l a6,usp ; set usp to $0

-Which results in a perfectly assembling rom, which assembles so quickly I can barely have time to see the window open.
+to result in a perfectly assembled ROM, which assembles so quickly I can barely have time to see the window open.

 Better yet, since this supports long filenames, I can then replace the include.exe directives (in the format of ; include=xxx) with proper "include" directives, which allows me to completely skip the creation of s1comb.asm!
 This is very useful, because it means when you get a compiling error, you'll no longer have to check the line in s1comb.asm, and then track the location to sonic1.asm.